The community was advertised as the best landscaped in south Florida.

-Eve Feinstein loved the fact that no pets of any description over thirty pounds were allowed.
+Eve Feinstein loved the fact that no pets of any description over thirteen pounds were allowed.
 She had had a cat once, as a girl.
 She let it run away after it scratched her.
 And she lived in mortal terror of dogs.
 She could not understand the bond between human beings and their pets and would cross streets to avoid being sniffed, eyed or followed by anyone’s animal.

 Eve Feinstein was not much better with human beings.
 She had not married Adam until she was thirty five.
 They had decided that they had a relationship based on disliking the same things, mainly the same people.

 After thirty years their marriage was like two steel marbles rolling around in a matchbox.
 They traveled in the same direction whenever life tilted and ended up in the same corner.
 They did not look at each other anymore.
 They looked at the TV together.
 Their souls had long since retreated deep into their bodies, so deeply that nothing peered out from within.

 In her first six months at Eden Gardens Eve Feinstein had only seen one violation of the Pet Rule–Mrs. Schopke’s poodle Fritz, who bolted the car when Mrs Schopke paused to retrieve a bag of cookies and a can of Old Milwaukee that had fallen from her grocery sack.

 The dog had gone yipping wildly around the circular drive looking for a permanent escape route, stopping only long enough to water every bench and scrub oak on the property, including the one closest to Eve Feinstein’s driveway.
 He had been detained by Donnie and returned to his sobbing owner.